Schönefeld: Business

-The Airport-Center, an industrial area in Waltersdorf, and Berlin Schönefeld Airport are important sources of revenue for Schönefeld.
+The Airport-Center, an industrial area in Waltersdorf, and Berlin Brandenburg Airport are important sources of revenue for Schönefeld.

 The head office of Private Wings is located in the General Aviation Terminal (Allgemeine Luftfahrt) on the property of Schönefeld Airport.
 Before its disestablishment, the East German airline company Interflug had its head office on the grounds of the airport.
 Bremenfly also had its head office in Schönefeld.

 Politics

 Seats in the municipal council (Gemeinderat):